- Holiday ideas

 Take the Trenino Verde (Little Green Train) between Arbatax and Mandas from June to September – one of the world's great small railways, and a veritable rollercoaster ride through mountains and meadows.

-Discover the massive bronze-age stone edifice at Barumini – like Stonehenge, its purpose is unknown.
+Take the kids to discover the massive bronze-age stone edifice at Barumini – like Stonehenge, its purpose is unknown.

 Check out the Giara di Gesturi, a volcanic plateau rising from a broad plain.
 A nature reserve of ancient cork forests and shrubs, it's home to the cavallini della Giara, Europe's last wild horses, of which there are believed to be around 500, as well as wild boars and wildcats.

 Take a trip to the rocky north of the island, to Capo d'Orso (Cape of the Bear), named for its huge wind-carved rock in the shape of a great crouching bear, looking out to sea.
+Also in the north, Stintino has one of the best beaches in Italy, La Pelosa.

 Sardinia is a good option for both budget and luxury family holidays – it's still possible to find reasonably priced rooms (doubles for less than £85 a night) and a plate of great food for about a fiver, even in the best areas.